f5devcentral/xchacedemoguide/README.rst

 .. figure:: assets/nginxpool.png

 First, from the Select Type of Origin Server menu, select **K8s Service Name of Origin Server on given Sites** to specify the origin server with its K8s service name.
-Then enter the **nginx-rp.ha-services-ce** service name in the Service Name field.
+Then enter the **nginx-rp.ha-services-ce** service name in the Service Name field where *nginx-rp* is the deployed service name and *ha-services-ce* is the namespace.
 Next, select the **Virtual Site** option in the Site or Virtual Site menu to select **ves-io-shared/ves-io-all-res** site which includes all regional edge sites across F5 ADN.
 After that select **vK8s Networks on Site** which means that the origin server is on vK8s network on the site and, finally, click **Apply**.

 .. figure:: assets/originserversetup.png